khushi-purwar/WebDev-ProjectKart/Happy Number Checker/Readme.md

 <p  align="center">

-A simple JavaScript Project to check if a number is a HappyNumber or not.
+A simple JavaScript Project to check if a number is a Happy Number or not.
 </p>

 <br>